karsonenns/dot-web/README.md

 #Dot Web

 #Introduction
-A web implementation example of Dot by https://new.computer
+A web implementation example of Dot by https://new.computer that I coded on a 4-hour plane ride.

 ![img.png](img.png)